porsche-design-system/porsche-design-system/packages/storefront/src/pages/basics/browser-compatibility.md

 ### Supported Browsers & Platforms:

-We support the **latest stable version and the discontinued predecessor**, to bridge the temportal update transition period.
+We support the **latest stable version and the discontinued predecessor**, to bridge the temporal update transition period.

 * **Chrome** on Windows and macOS, Android and iOS ([see version history](https://en.wikipedia.org/wiki/Google_Chrome_version_history))
 * **Microsoft Edge Chromium** on Windows ([see version history](https://en.wikipedia.org/wiki/Microsoft_Edge#Release_history))